troyrippin/stacks/README.md

 This repository is my personal collection of Docker Compose YAML files.
+You are free to use these if you want to.